Home Wednesday Hikes

 Click here for a map for Trailheads and directions.

-Wednesday evening hikes start at 5:30 pm in April, May, August, and September and at 6 pm in June and July.
 The hikes last 2 to 3 hours with a 15 minute break.
 Bring water & snack.

 The latest Fire Closure information can be obtained by calling the Marin County Fire Dept. recording (415) 499-7191.
 In the event of a Mt.
 Tamalpais Fire Closure, all hikes from Trojan Point, Bootjack, Laurel Dell, Rock Spring and East Peak trailheads will instead start from the Pantoll Ranger Station parking lot.